jayflo/avrojs/README.md

 # Special keys

 These are keys that can be added to schema entries whose value and/or priority cannot be overriden.
+Their names are reserved and attempting to defined a validator whose `name` is one of the following (in any namespace) will cause an error to be thrown.

+1. `$children`: that validation which recurses into the object being validated for recursable types, e.g. `record`.
+It is simply a placeholder and unique validator with priority 0; you cannot modify anything about it.
-1. `$avro`: exists only to allow changing of the priority of AVRO validations; any value is ignored.
+2. `$avro`: exists only to allow changing of the priority of AVRO validations; any value is ignored.
 Suppose you want to perform some validation(s) after the AVRO validation, but before children are validated:

   ```js
   {